Skip to main content

 If you are unsure, the FAFSA also includes a contributor wizard tool to assist in figuring out who to include.

-When asked, families must now report the value of their small business(es) and/or family farm.
+Starting in 2024-25, families must now report the value of their small business(es) and/or family farm.
 If the family farm includes the primary residence, applicants should determine the total net value of all farm assets and subtract the net value of their primary residence to determine the value of their farm assets.

-We encourage students who may apply for aid for 2024-25 to ensure they have a valid Federal Student Aid ID or FSA ID early, as well as their parent(s) and/or step-parent, or spouse.
+We encourage students who may apply for aid to ensure they have a valid Federal Student Aid ID or FSA ID early, as well as their parent(s) and/or step-parent, or spouse.
 You can create an FSA ID on studentaid.gov and it takes about 3-5 days to be created and validated through the federal systems.

 Virtual Advisor Ruggles Icon Questions?
 Ask Ruggles